-This is yet another phishing scam, based on a renewal or subscription you never agreed to:
+The Microsoft 365 Renewal Scam is yet another phishing operation, based on a renewal or subscription you never agreed to:

 This email is 100% fiction and fake.
 There is no purchase or charge.
 This didn’t come from Microsoft.
 If you get this message: